Iheanacho makes Premier League history with Leicester City strike vs Chelsea | Goal.com

 The striker was on target for Leicester City as they suffered a 2-1 defeat to Chelsea in Tuesday’s league encounter.

-With the hosts taking a two-goal lead through Antonio Ruediger and Jorginho, the Iheanacho was introduced for James Maddison on the hour mark.
+With the hosts taking a two-goal lead through Antonio Rudiger and Jorginho, the Iheanacho was introduced for James Maddison on the hour mark.

 In the 76th minute, he reduced the deficit for Brendan Rodgers’ Foxes.
 Receiving a pass from compatriot Wilfred Ndidi, Iheanacho knocked the ball calmly into the bottom right corner of Edouard Mendy’s goal.